Lesson 1 – Critical and Systems Evaluation of News Articles

 When teaching the topics of ocean acidification, climate change, environmental science, and sustainability, helping students learn to critically assess print and electronic articles, such as those found in newspapers, websites, magazines, journals, etc., is of utmost importance.
 In this lesson, each student in your class will read a different short news piece on various engaging and thought-provoking topics surrounding the changing carbon cycle.

 - This lesson and unit are most effective when students have had some exposure to networks and systems dynamics.
-The Cell Phone Lesson and Simulation (Lesson 1 & 2) in our Ecological Networks module are an effective way to build systems thinking skills.
-These two lessons can be easily connected to these ocean acidification (OA) lessons in addition to many other life and physical science topics.
+The Introduction to Systems module (Lesson 1 & 2) or our Systems are Everywhere module are both effective ways to build systems thinking skills.
+These lessons can be easily connected to these ocean acidification (OA) lessons in addition to many other life and physical science topics.
 See the embedded links to connect to these lessons.

 - Pre-assess student understanding using this worksheet: PreAssessment OA.doc (Google Doc | Word Doc)